slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'There are no smart people or stupid people, just people being smart or being stupid.
 Being smart means thinking things through -- trying to find the real answer, not the first answer.
 Being stupid means avoiding thinking by jumping to conclusions.
 Jumping to a conclusion is like quitting a game: you lose by default.That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
 So when someone says «They are so stupid!» -- it means they’ve stopped thinking.'*

 <!--
+Great things are not accomplished by those who yield to trends and fads and popular opinion. -- Jack Kerouac

+> *'Talk sense to a fool and he calls you foolish.' -- Euripides*

 > *'I find for myself that my first thought is never my best thought.
 My first thought is always someone else's; it's always what I've already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*

 most people don't actually think.
 They just take their first thought and go.